srinikhil-07/NewsApp/README.md

 # NewsApp
-iOS news feed app based on NewsAPI
+This is an iOS newsfeed and top headlines app written in Swift and based on NewsAPI.

 ## About
-I wanted to have my own one stop custom news feed app.
-The backend is supported by News API.
+I wanted to have my own one stop custom newsfeed/top-headlines app.
+I felt I was missing on some categories of news like Economy.
+So, I built this app as a Do-It-yourself(DIY) project to keep me uptodate.

 ## Design
 1. MVVM architecture,